vinhnguyen-lhv/bytebase-git/README.md

 Set your service account password in the repository secrets setting with the name `BYTEBASE_SERVICE_ACCOUNT_SECRET`.

+> [!WARNING]
-The migration filename should comply to the naming scheme described in [bytebase/create-release-action](https://github.com/bytebase/create-release-action/tree/main).
+> The migration filename SHOULD comply to the naming scheme described in [bytebase/create-release-action](https://github.com/bytebase/create-release-action/tree/main).

 ## How to configure release.yml